peteroupc/peteroupc.github.io/sampling.md

 An additional question is to find lower bounds on the input/output ratio that an algorithm can achieve as the number of inputs taken increases (e.g., Nacu and Peres (2005, Question 2)[^6]).

+My interest on the problem is in the existence and construction of simple-to-implement algorithms that solve the _sampling problem_ given here.

 <a id=Results></a>

 ## Results